ga-wdi-remote/w02-diagnostic/README.md

 <!-- MATERIALS METADATA -->
 <!--
-  title: 'R2D2 Week 2 Diagnostic'
+  title: Week 1 Diagnostic
-  type: diagnostic
+  format: diagnostic
-  creators: Matt Brendzel
+  original author: Matt Brendzel
-  competencies: javascript, functions, problem solving -->
+  tags: javascript, functions, dom, events
+-->

 ## Setup

-Make sure that you are on the `master` branch of your `wdi-remote-r2d2` repo.
+Make sure that you are on the `master` branch of your `wdi-remote-...` repo.
 Then run `git pull upstream master` to pull the latest materials from the instructors' repository.
 You shouldn't hit a merge conflict here, but if you do, flag down an instructor right away.